TheAlbatross279/thealbatross279.github.io/_posts/2016-01-20-similicity-sophistication.markdown

 ---
 layout: post
-title:  Simplicity is the Ultimate Sophistication description:"Resolving the tension between beautiful stuff and minimalism":
+title:  Simplicity is the Ultimate Sophistication
+description: "Resolving the tension between beautiful stuff and minimalism."
 headline: "Simplicity is the Ultimate Sophistication"
 categories: minimalism
 tags: